TomarRitu25/adsgen/README.md

 Machine learning–driven training structure generator for adsorption on surfaces.

-adsgen is a Python tool that generates training structures for molecule–surface systems using a 5D Bayesian optimization (x, y shifts + α, β, γ rotations) with:
+adsgen is a Python tool that generates training structures for molecule–surface systems using a Bayesian optimization over flexible degrees of freedom including translations and rotations with:

 - BOSS: Bayesian Optimization Structure Search